matomo-org/matomo/CLICKHOUSE.md

 Visits Log, `a1`/`a1s`/… for archiving, `t1`/`t1s` for Transitions — so a number from here is directly comparable to a number from there, and a divergence is a finding about the adapter rather than a mystery.

+### The live cases ramp over windows; archiving does not

+`--live-windows=1,7,30,365` (the default) runs every live case once per window, so the ids are `v1`, `v1-7d`, `v1-30d`, `v1-365d` — and `v1` is still the one-day case, unchanged, which is what keeps it comparable to every number published so far. `--live-windows=1` is the pre-ramp behaviour; `--live-windows=` (empty) hands the live cases back to `--period`/`--date`.

+**A one-day timing does not generalise, and the standalone benchmark is where that was learnt.**
+Transitions loses to MySQL over one day and wins from seven onwards, and `v1`'s structural loss narrows as the window grows.
+A Transitions number quoted without its window is uninterpretable, which is why the window is a column in the results table rather than something to infer from a case id.

+**Windows end on `--date` and grow backwards.** A 365-day window grown *forwards* from a mid-corpus anchor runs off the end of the data and measures a half-empty window at full price — which reads as a fast engine rather than as missing data.
+A `--date` range anchors on its last day, so `--date=2026-05-05,2026-08-31` ramps backwards from 2026-08-31.
+The p200 corpus spans ~420 days and ends 2026-08-31, so 365d is inside it when anchored that way and only then.

+**Archiving is deliberately left out of the ramp.** Matomo archives days from the logs and aggregates longer periods from those day archives, so a range archive would measure aggregation rather than the log queries the two engines are being compared on — the same reason the standalone benchmark's `--sweep` skips `a1`/`a1s`. `--period` and `--date` drive the archive cases as before, and the command says so when a ramp is in play and `--period` is not `day`.

+One thing to know before running the longer Transitions windows: an instance with `[Transitions] max_period_allowed` set refuses them with `PeriodNotAllowed` (`day` allows one day, `week` seven, `month` 31, `year` 365; unset means all).
+That arrives as a **failed** case rather than a fast one, because an API error in the payload is checked for — see below.

 ### The engine switch is checked, not trusted